adrn/gala/docs/units.rst

     >>> q.decompose(usys2)
     <Quantity 0.15 kpc / Myr>

-Because we specified a unit for quantities with a physical type = 'velocity', we can instead use the `~gala.units.UnitSystem.decompose` method of the `~gala.units.UnitSystem` object to retrieve the object in the desired display unit::
+Because we specified a unit for quantities with a physical type = "velocity", we can instead use the `~gala.units.UnitSystem.decompose` method of the `~gala.units.UnitSystem` object to retrieve the object in the desired display unit::